No Internet on SINGLE device

 To reset your network settings on any other device you will need to find the “Reset Network Connections” option in the settings menu.
 Each device is different, so be patient when looking for this setting.
 If you are unable to find it, reach out to the manufacturer of the device and see if they can offer you assistance in doing this – many will happily walk you through performing this action.

-4. Temporarily Disable your Anti-Virus Software’s Firewall
+4. Temporarily Disable Your Antivirus Software’s Firewall

 5. Perform a Ping Test